|

 CNAH

-Another version of common and scientific names of North American reptiles and amphibians based on the most current Collins & Taggert Standard Common and Current Scientific Names for North American Amphibians, Turtles, Reptiles, and Crocodilians is available online at the site of the Center for North American Herpetology.
-This list is continually updated as new species are described and other changes are made, something which is not possible with a published guide.
-(Admirably, they do not appear to rush to adopt new changes immediately.
-Instead they list the new recommendations in notes.)
-This list will remain popular and influential due to the excellent web site and those behind it.
+Another version of common and scientific names of North American reptiles and amphibians based on the most current Collins & Taggert Standard Common and Current Scientific Names for North American Amphibians, Turtles, Reptiles, and Crocodilians was at one time available online at the site of the Center for North American Herpetology but it has been removed along with most of the other information on the site.
+It may be available elsewhere.

 Robert Stebbins' Field Guide to Western Reptiles and Amphibians